 What happens to your in-person classes if social distancing guidelines are extended?

-As of now, we are planning on having our Summer and Fall classes in-person as well as offering an online option.
-If the current social-distancing guidelines stay in place (which they probably will), we will make sure to have students separated by at least 6 feet in the classroom and require all students to wear face masks.
-If things do not improve enough by the start of Summer, we will simply move all classes to our online format (and keep the same schedule).
+As of now, we are planning on having our Summer and Fall classes in-person as well as offering online options.
+If the social-distancing guidelines are reinstated (which we anticipate they will not be), we will make sure to have students separated by at least 3 feet in the classroom and require all students to wear face masks.

 What is your class make up policy if a student misses a class?
 How do you go about scheduling a make up class?

 If a student cannot make it to class on any given day, the student can sit in on another class that week to get the same lesson.
 Our classes run parallel so that the same lesson is taught on different days.
 If a student misses a whole week of class, they will be credited for a week of class that they can apply to a later session.

 Why are some class sessions longer than others?

 Class / Session length depends on what time of year you start.
 Our Fall SAT and ACT Prep Classes are our most comprehensive offering of the year.
 In this class, we combine SAT prep with ACT prep.
 This full hybrid SAT / ACT course runs 24 lessons (students attend one 90 min class per week) and is designed for rising Juniors.